-Possession of Methamphetamine Penalties, Sentencing and Punishment California Health and Safety Code 11377(a) HS
+Meth Possession Penalties, Sentencing and Punishment -California Health and Safety Code 11377(a) HS

-According to the California Health and Safety Code section 11377 and the passing of Prop 47 on November 4th, 2014, possession of methamphetamine is a misdemeanor.
+According to the California Health and Safety Code 11377 and the passing of Prop 47 on November 4th, 2014, possession of methamphetamine is a misdemeanor.
 The prosecution will consider various factors including your prior criminal history and the amount of methamphetamine found to be in your possession.

 Meth Possession Penalties

-A misdemeanor possession of methamphetamine conviction is punishable by up to a year in county jail and can include a fine of up to $1,000.
+Meth possession penalties for a misdemeanor conviction include: up to a year in county jail and a fine of up to $1,000.

 Court options at the time of sentencing

 If you are convicted of possession of methamphetamine, the court has discretion in determining your punishment depending on the circumstances of your case.
 The court has the following options at time of sentencing:

 - Misdemeanor possession of methamphetamine: up to one year in county jail

 - Place you on probation and impose a sentence of up to one year in county jail